wangonya/wangonya.com/content/blog/health-dev.md

 > intelligence cannot be applied.\" ― Herophilus

 Let's face it.
-As developers, it's easy to let things get a bit out of hand health-wise.
+As developers, it's easy to let things get a bit out of hand when it comes to health.
 Many times we find ourselves in front of screens for hours on end.
 We sleep really late (or not at all) sometimes.
 Unless you're disciplined enough to follow a schedule, you might find yourself not having time to eat proper meals so snacking becomes a habit.
 All